-- 1. Allow tool to reach full speed before touching tool to work surface. - 2.
-Apply minimum pressure to work surface, allowing tool to operate at high speed.
-Cutting rate is greatest when the tool operates at high speed. - 3.
+1. Allow the tool to reach full speed before touching the tool to the work surface.

+- 2. Apply minimum pressure to the work surface, allowing the tool to operate at high speed.
+Grinding/cutting rate is greatest when the tool operates at high speed. - 3.
+Position yourself so that the open-underside of the wheel is facing away from you. - 4.
 Once a cut is begun and a notch is established in the workpiece, do not change the angle of the cut.
 Changing the angle will cause the wheel to bend and may cause wheel breakage.
+Edge grinding wheels are not designed to withstand side pressures caused by bending.